 Hormonal therapies

 Hormonal therapies are often used in the treatment of hormone-sensitive cancers, such as some types of breast cancer.
 These treatments work by blocking the body’s natural hormones, which can help slow the growth of cancer cells.
 One of the benefits of hormonal therapies is that they usually don’t lead to hair loss.
-Instead, patients may experience fewer side effects compared to traditional chemotherapy, making them a good choice for many individuals.
+Instead, patients may experience fewer side effects compared to traditional chemotherapy, making them a good choice for many people.

 Targeted therapies